-©Richard A. Baxter, MD 2021, 2022, 2023
+©Richard A. Baxter, MD

-All rights reserved

-This book is based on emerging basic and clinical science.

-It is not intended to represent specific individual medical advice.
+This book is based on emerging science as well as established clinical practices.
+It is not intended as specific medical advice.

 Nature, Sept 2019: "A small clinical study in California has suggested for the first time that it might be possible to reverse the body's epigenetic clock, which measures a person's biological age ...
 The results were a surprise even to the trial organizers.
 'I'd expected to see slowing down of the clock, but not a reversal,' says geneticist Steve Horvath at the University of California, Los Angeles, who conducted the epigenetic analysis.
 'That felt kind of futuristic.'"